Architecture in Astana & Almaty

 Situated some 20 kms from Almaty, at an altitude of 1,700 meter, is the world famous ice-skating rank Medeo, where more than 120 speed skating world records were established or broken!
 Surrounded by the high mountains it makes a wonderful picture.
 A huge nearby dam must protect Almaty from mudslides.

-By means of a brand new gondola, operated since January 2011, you can reach from Medeo the ski-resort Chimbulaq at 2,200 meter, from where ski-lifts can bring you to an altitude of 3,200 with a wonderful panorama and opportunities for hiking.
+By means of a gondola, operated since January 2011, you can reach from Medeo the ski-resort Chimbulaq at 2,200 meter, from where ski-lifts can bring you to an altitude of 3,100 meters with a wonderful panorama and opportunities for hiking.

 In the early morning, when most international flights leave Almaty, you will be transfered to the airport.

-The cost of this program at six persons is €625 p.p., at four persons €685 p.p. and at two persons €795 p.p.
+The cost of this 6-day tour program about architecture in Astana and Almaty at six persons is €625 p.p., at four persons €685 p.p. and at two persons €795 p.p.
 For other group sizes please write us for an offer.

 Included in the offer are: